 a) Demonstrated system feasibility.

-There’re already some WLAN based sensing products available in the market.
-The WLAN sensing project is focusing on improving the performance of WLAN sensing capability.
+Thereare already some WLAN based sensing products available in the market.
+The WLAN sensing project is focusing on improving the performance of WLAN sensing capabilities.

-The IEEE 802.11 WNG and SENS TIG/SG has reviewed many presentations indicating that the proposed functions are technically feasible.
-For example, please refer to [6-17]
+The IEEE 802.11 WNG and SENS TIG/SG has reviewed many presentations indicating that the proposed enhancements are technically feasible.
+For example, please refer to [6-17] which list improvements related to efficiency, security, and accuracy to enhance current use case and enable new ones etc.

 b) Proven similar technology via testing, modeling, simulation, etc.